The price of intensive whitening is 399 €. The price includes service and Kanta fees. Whitening cannot be paid with Edenred, Smartum, or Epassi.

 The cause of severe or persistent mouth symptoms should be investigated by a dentist.

-White Spot treatment
+White spot treatment

-Fading or removal of tooth discolorations.
+Fading or removing tooth discoloration

 Tartar removal